Webso-Dev/react-interview/README.md

 # Step 1

-Render all posts and a show comments button.
+Render all posts.
+Create "Show comments" button at the end of each post.

 Design:
 ![Step 1](image.png)

 # Step 2

 "Show comments" functionality.

 Renders all comments under the post.

 Design:
 ![Step 2](image-1.png)